dome9/cloud-bots/docs/Bots.md

 If you want to delete a rule that is open on ALL ports:
 Put Port 0 as the port to be deleted and the bot will remove the rule.

-If you want to delete a rule that is open no matter from which protocol:
+If you want to delete a rule that is open to ALL :
-Put protocol ALL and the bot will remove the open rule with no considering the protocol Set Split to True
+Put protocol=ALL and the bot will remove the open rule that configured with ALL as protocol

+If you want to delete a rule that is open no matter to the configured protocol Put protocol=* and the bot will remove the open rule

+Set Split to True
 AUTO: sg_single_rule_delete split=true protocol=TCP scope=8.8.8.8/32 direction=inbound port=0